Rang3l2/HTB-Walkthroughs/Easy-Editorial.md

 ```

 The tester used these credentials to access the host as the "prod" account.
-The "prod" is able to run the "clone_prod_change" python script as root.
+The "prod" was able to run the "clone_prod_change" python script as root.

 ```
 prod@editorial:~$ sudo -l